Alan Smrcka, Ph.D.

 Jesi Lee Anne To

 Successfully defended her thesis in the Department of Pharmacology and Physiology at the University of Rochester School of Medicine in April of 2018.
-She is currently a Medical Writer at INVIVO Communications in Toronto, Canada.

 Rafael Gil de Rubio